The Top 21 Tesla Powerwall Questions Answered

 5. How much is a Tesla Powerwall?

-A Tesla Powerwall costs about $18,000 before you apply tax credits (read our article on the solar investment tax credit [ITC] for more info).
+Installing a Tesla Powerwall costs about $18,000 before you apply tax credits (read our article on the solar investment tax credit [ITC] for more info).
 Local solar rebates and incentives also further offset the total cost.

 6. How does Tesla Powerwall work?